-Periodically the Organization identifies key governmental agencies or non-profit organizations and transfers restricted cash and land ownership to them in an effort to continue the long-term preservation of certain properties.
-In 2021, lands containing conservation easements having a carrying value of carrying value of \$407,979 were transferred in addition to restricted cash of \$1,117,351.
-In 2020, land containing a conservation easement having a carrying value of \$38,345 was transferred.
+Periodically the Organization identifies key governmental agencies or other non-profit organizations and transfers restricted cash and land ownership to them to continue the long-term preservation of certain properties.
+In 2022, restricted cash of \$684,000 was transferred.
+In 2021, lands containing conservation easements having a carrying value of \$407,979 were transferred in addition to restricted cash of \$1,117,351.